AdaCore/spark2014/docs/ug/spark_2014.rst

 reads of such a variable may return different results.
-Aspect ``Async_Readers`` has an effect on |GNATprove|'s flow analysis: an assignment to such a variable always has a potential effect, even if the value is never read in the program, since an external writer might actually read the value assigned.
+Aspect ``Async_Readers`` has an effect on |GNATprove|'s flow analysis: an assignment to such a variable always has a potential effect, even if the value is never read in the program, since an external reader might actually read the value assigned.

 These aspects are well suited to model respectively a sensor and a display, but not an input stream or an actuator, for which the act of reading or writing has